gutswright/documents/resume/may_2025.typ

 )

 #list(
-  [Launched a cross-platform SaaS mobile app for home service businesses using Flutter and FastAPI, integrated with Jobber API for real-time lead management.], [Supported 20+ active users and grew to \$359/month in recurring revenue.], [Collaborated in a 3-person agile founding team; directly interfaced with customers to drive product iterations.], )
+  [Launched a cross-platform SaaS for home service businesses using the agile methodology and integrated with Jobber API for real-time lead management.], [Collaborated with founding team to develop software and supported 20+ active users; grew recurring revenue to \$359/month], [Spearheaded the back-end development and mobile app development], )

 #let activities = (
-  [Collaborated in a 3-person founding team],
+  [Collaborating with founding team],
+  [Utilized Agile Methodology],
-  [Agile Development + Speaking to customers], [Developing Android & IOS Apps],
+  [Developing Android & IOS Apps],
   [Creating and testing REST API],
 )